 A REALTOR® represents your interests when purchasing a home, one of the most significant financial investments you may make.
 For this reason, it’s essential to select an advisor with in-depth knowledge of your local real estate market and specialized experience in the property types you are interested in.

 But you’ll have to look for it and it may require patience depending on what it is you are looking for.
-We have that patience.
+I have that patience.
 You need an agent who listens, one who hears and understands what you are communicating, an agent you can trust to stay on top of new listings as soon as they come on the market, who lets you know of that information right away and works within your schedule to show you those listings before they are sold to another buyer.
-That’s the way we like to work.
+That’s the way I like to work.

 As your Buyer Agent, it is my guarantee to you that no-one will work harder than we will to locate the home of your dreams in the time that you want.